 Processing and Packaging

 The material collected during the processing of mussels (sand, pebbles, shell and seaweed) also contains juvenile mussels.
 This material is returned to the beach whereby the small mussels will then continue to grow.
 As they grow the mussels bury the shell and pebbles so after 18months we are able to reharvest the mussels again without collecting the original waste.
 Effectively the mussels sort themselves from the waste.
 Any man made items collected during harvesting (fishing line, plastic items etc) are removed and disposed of properly.

 We pack our oysters into wooden boxes sealed with paper tape which can be recycled or composted after use.

-The mussels are packed into a net bag which is made at the time of packing.
+The mussels are packed into a cellulose net bag which is made at the time of packing.
 This means that we are very economical in material for each of our bag sizes.
 Typically we use 1m of netting (weighing 1.5g) per 15kg mussel.
 The amount of waste netting generated will fill a carrier bag every 6-7 months.
-The netting can be recycled where facilities exist.